mdfarragher/DSC/Regression/HousePricePrediction/README.md

 The rest is up to you!

 # Your assignment
-I want you to build an app that reads the train and test files in memory, processes them, and then trains a linear regression model on the data.
+I want you to build an app that reads the training and testing files in memory, processes them, and then trains a linear regression model on the data.

 You can select any combination of input features you like, and you can perform any kind of data processing you like on the columns.